Thomas-kj/network-scanner/README.md

 # Network-scanner

-A python tool for discovering clients on the network
+A python tool for discovering clients on the network.

-GOAL --> Discover clients on the network
+GOAL --> Discover clients on the network!

+Pre-request: Install scapy for python.

 Work flow: